How to Get OpenAxiom

 Released Source Tarballs

-OpenAxiom-1.1.0 has been released on February, 2008.
-OpenAxiom-1.1.0 is known to build on major Unix and GNU/Linux operating systems, and on Windows (MinGW/MSYS).
+OpenAxiom-1.4.2 was released on April 1, 2013.
+OpenAxiom-1.4.2 is known to build and run on major Unix and GNU/Linux operating systems, and on Windows (MinGW/MSYS).
+OpenAxiom also runs on handheld devices.
 Please refer to the INSTALL file for instructions on how to build, install, and use OpenAxiom.

 Development Source